Roy Deller

-Roy Deller (21 January 1913 – 2 July 1988) was a former Australian rules footballer who played with North Melbourne and Footscray in the Victorian Football League (VFL).
+Roy Deller (21 January 1913 – 2 July 1988) was an Australian rules footballer who played with North Melbourne and Footscray in the Victorian Football League (VFL).

-Before transferring to North Melbourne, Deller played 71 senior games and kicked 7 goals for Williamstown in the VFA from 1930-35 after being recruited from Spotswood.
+Before transferring to North Melbourne, Deller played 71 senior games and kicked 7 goals for Williamstown in the VFA from 1930 to 1935 after being recruited from Spotswood.
 He played in a losing Williamstown Seconds grand final in 1929, the year before he made his senior debut.